arnhemcr/financial/README.md

 one side of each mirrored transaction must be discarded to avoid making the transfer twice.

-The mergetrn directory contains an example.
-Once there, build mergetrn by running `go build`.
+Build mergetrn in its directory by running `go build`.
-For documentation, including the example, run `go doc`.
+For documentation, including an example, run `go doc`.

 ## Package transaction